Leonard Fairley

-Leonard C. Fairley (born January 2, 1951) is an American former professional football cornerback who played one season with the Houston Oilers of the National Football League (NFL).
-He was selected by the Oilers in the seventh round of the 1974 NFL draft after playing college football at Alcorn Agricultural and Mechanical College.
+Leonard C. Fairley (born January 2, 1951) is an American former professional football player who was a cornerback for one season with the Houston Oilers of the National Football League (NFL).
+He was selected by the Oilers in the seventh round of the 1974 NFL draft after playing college football for the Alcorn A&M Braves (now Alcorn State).
 Fairley was also a member of the Buffalo Bills.

 Early life

 Fairley attended M. F. Nichols High School in Biloxi, Mississippi.

 College career

-Fairley played strong safety for the Alcorn A&M Braves.
+Fairley played strong safety for the Braves at Alcorn Agricultural and Mechanical College.
 He was inducted into the Alcorn State Sports Hall of Fame in 2010.

 Professional career

-Fairley was selected by the Houston Oilers with the 157th pick in the 1974 NFL draft.
+Fairley was selected by the Houston Oilers in the seventh round with the 157th pick in the 1974 NFL draft.
 He played in two games for the Oilers during the 1974 season.
 He was later released by the Oilers.
 Fairley signed with the Buffalo Bills on October 1, 1974.